Coronavirus: what does it mean for hybrid and electric car drivers?

 A spokesman for the Motor Ombudsman told DrivingElectric’s sister title Auto Express: “If a case were to come to the Motor Ombudsman under section 3.8 of the New Car Code, the business cannot decline claims or rescind the warranty simply because the service was missed, but can only do so if the lack of care by the vehicle owner caused a fault."

-To date, only a handful of manufacturers have formally announced their plans and procedures with regards to servicing during the Coronavirus pandemic.
+Most manufacturers have now announced plans and procedures with regards to servicing during the Coronavirus pandemic.
 In a statement, Kia said: "For customers who have a Kia Care service plan, this will remain valid and cover the cost of services regardless of when they are undertaken."

 Kia will also honour any warranty claims for work undertaken during routine servicing, even if the customer was unable to have the work done before the warranty lapsed.
 Kia has said it will be "flexible and honour those claims".